DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Android**

-The setup on Android is a bit different than on desktop operating systems as you will need to create a text file for each game you want to launch.
-These files should have the .steam extension and they should simply include the Steam game ID.
+The setup on Android is a bit different than on desktop operating systems as you will need a text file for each game you want to launch.
+These files must have the .steam extension and they must simply include the Steam game ID.
 Here's an example for the game _Broforce_ when using the _steam_ system and you have your ROMs directory on internal storage:

 ```
 /storage/emulated/0/ROMs/steam/Broforce.steam